natalieagus/50005/docs/NS/06-dns-basics.md

    - If the OS resolver does not have the answer cached, it sends a recursive query to the local DNS server (often provided by your ISP or set up in your network configuration).
    - A recursive query means the OS resolver is asking the local DNS server to handle the entire resolution process and return the final answer.

-5. **Local DNS Server Performs Iterative Queries:**
+5. **Local DNS Server Checks Cache:**
-   - The local DNS server receives the recursive query and then performs the necessary iterative queries to resolve the domain name.
-This involves querying the root DNS servers, TLD DNS servers, and authoritative DNS servers as needed.
+   - The local DNS server receives the recursive query and then checks its cache.
+It will return the queried IP if available in its cache.
+   - If the IP is not cached, it then performs the necessary *iterative* queries to resolve the domain name (if supported).
+   - This involves querying the root DNS servers, TLD DNS servers, and authoritative DNS servers as needed.
    - The local DNS server follows the DNS hierarchy step-by-step to find the authoritative server for the domain and obtain the IP address.
+   - If the local DNS server does <span class="orange-bold">not</span> support recursive query, it will return a **best** answer, e.g: IP of root DNS servers.

+5. **Response Returned to the OS Resolver:**
+   - If OS Resolver receives the actual IP address (recursion is available or cached in the local DNS server), then it will return the IP address immediately to the Browser.
+   - Else, this means that recursion is *not* available, and the OS Resolver will perform iterative query (querying the root DNS servers, TLD DNS servers, and authoritative DNS servers as needed) until an IP address is obtained (if any).

 6. **Response Returned to the Browser:**
-   - Once the local DNS server resolves the domain name, it returns the answer to the OS resolver, which then provides it to the browser.
-   - The browser uses the resolved IP address to establish a connection to the web server and load the webpage.
+   - The browser uses the resolved IP address (if any) to establish a connection to the web server and load the webpage.

-### Summary:
-- **Browsers make recursive queries** to the operating system’s DNS resolver.
-- **OS resolver handles the query** by either returning a cached response or sending a recursive query to the local DNS server.
-- **Local DNS servers perform iterative queries** to fully resolve the domain name if the answer is not cached locally.
+   - It is entirely possible that the queried domain name does not return in any IP addresses.
+The web browser will display some kind of `SERVER NOT FOUND` error message to indicate the status to the user.

 In essence, while the browser itself initiates the DNS resolution process, the heavy lifting of recursion and iteration is managed by the OS resolver and local DNS servers.
-This multi-layered approach optimizes performance and ensures efficient DNS resolution.
+This multi-layered approach optimizes performance and ensures **efficient** DNS resolution.

 # Summary